GeekyAnts/FlatApp-Flutter/README.md

 # FlatApp-Flutter

-A new Flutter project.
+A new Flutter project from GeekyAnts.

-We have written few pages of our famous React Native Starter Kit in Flutter!
-And we are quite impressed with the result.
+This app is a free open source project that enables the developer to quickly get started with the Flutter application development.
+We have recreated few screens of our famous React Native Starter Kit in Flutter!

-This app is a free open source project that enables the developer to quickly get started with the flutter application development.
-This project contains the basic features that is required to built an amazing flutter application.
+This project contains the basic features that are required to built an amazing Flutter application.

 # Demo
 ![Demo](https://github.com/GeekyAnts/FlatApp-Flutter/raw/master/screenshots/FlatApp-TwoScreens.gif)

 ## Getting Started
+Note: Make sure your Flutter environment is setup.

 #### Installation

-On the command prompt run the following commands
+In the command terminal run the following commands

     $ git clone git@github.com:GeekyAnts/FlatApp-Flutter.git
     $ cd FlatApp-Flutter/